-- 5 Select a folder and choose OK.
-Default Folder appears displaying the selected folder. - 6 In Default Folder, choose OK.
-The new page now shows the selected folder.
+5 Select a folder and choose OK.
+Default Folder appears displaying the selected folder.

 Selecting language and time zone settings

 An Encyclopedia volume administrator sets up available language and time zone selections.
 The language setting determines the language of the user interface and the format in which dates, times, numbers, and currency display in the Information Console user interface.